NEW

 Is it safe for me to get the vaccine if I am pregnant or breastfeeding?

-There is limited data on the safety of getting vaccinated against COVID-19 among people who are pregnant and breastfeeding, though scientists are planning to study this further.
-The CDC recommends talking with your healthcare provider about the vaccine if you are pregnant or breastfeeding.
+Based on how these vaccines work, experts believe they are unlikely to pose a risk for people who are pregnant.
+Currently there is limited data on the safety of getting vaccinated against COVID-19 among people who are pregnant and breastfeeding, though scientists are studying this further.
+The CDC recommends talking with your healthcare provider about the vaccine if you have questions.

 For more information, please visit: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations/pregnancy.html